 Enabling climate-smart decisions for agriculture and forestry in Puerto Rico and the US Virgin Islands

-The goal of the project is to help reduce the effects and vulnerabilities to climate change and extreme climate events and develop relationships and connections to foster further knowledge development and technology transfer of climate-smart solutions in Puerto Rico and US Virgin Islands.
-Project activities focus on learning, action, and evaluation.
+The goal of the program is to help reduce the effects and vulnerabilities to climate change and extreme climate events and develop relationships and connections to foster further knowledge development and technology transfer of climate-smart solutions in Puerto Rico and US Virgin Islands.
+Program activities focus on learning, action, and evaluation.